COACHING AGREEMENT AND INFORMED CONSENT

 The services provided by Jack Ito Ph.D.(the “Coach”) include coaching on topics decided jointly with you, the “Client.”
 The purpose of coaching is to develop and implement strategies to help you reach personally identified goals of enhanced relationships, personal performance and life satisfaction.
 Many clients focus on relationships, however, coaching may address a wide variety of goals including specific personal projects, life balance, job performance and satisfaction, or general conditions in the client’s life, business, or profession.

-Coaching fees are paid through Paypal.com prior to your first coaching session.
+Coaching fees are paid securely prior to your first coaching session.
 Services must be paid for in advance, or they cannot be provided.

 If, at any time, you feel that your needs are not being met or you are not getting what you want out of the coaching, please tell me, so we can discuss your needs and adjust your coaching program, as needed.
 We will continue to work on the goals that you define unless you want to stop, which we will do whenever you ask.

 The Client will be called by the Coach at the pre-arranged time and telephone number as scheduled.
-There are no additional fees for this call for clients who live in North America, The United Kingdom, or Singapore.
-Clients who live outside of these areas have the choice of using Skype for no additional charge.
-Clients who live outside of these areas may also choose to call the Coach, at their own expense, at the designated coaching time.
-When using Skype, there is no additional charge for the use of a web camera for face to face contact.
+There are no additional fees for the coach to call the client.
+Clients may also choose to call the Coach, at their own expense, at the designated coaching time.
+When using Skype or Zoom, there is no additional charge for the use of a web camera for face to face contact.

 Coaching is scheduled at the mutual convenience of the Coach and the Client.
 The day and time for the next call will be scheduled at the close of each coaching session.